-Mexico overall is considered to be a street food heaven, great quality and variety for extremely cheap price.
+Mexico overall is famous to be a street food heaven, great quality and variety for extremely cheap price.
 Also good to know, that it’s very easy to eat there meat-free, so for vegetarians as well you can find many options, with tasty avocado, corn, frijoles (beans) and spicy salsas.
 Not to mention the seafood variants of these dishes.
 Let’s review now the basics of Mexican Gastronomy in this super detailed and yummy food guide.

-About the Mexican street food
+About the street food

 In Mexican Spanish, the fast foods prepared on the streets and in market stalls are called antojitos (literally “little cravings”) because they are typically foods not eaten at a formal meal, especially not the main meal of the day, comida, which is served in the mid-afternoon.
 However, there are exceptions.
 Street foods are easiest to find in the early morning and then the evening and late into the night.
 They are less available, especially outside of Mexico City, in the mid-afternoon.
-The majority of this food is based on corn products.
-The best street food is often found in and around markets and at public transportation stops.
+The majority of this Mexican food is based on corn products.
+The best street Mexican food is often in and around markets and at public transportation stops.

 Mexican street foods include – try to remember and taste all: tacos, tamales, gorditas, quesadillas, empalmes, tostadas, chalupa, elote, tlayudas, cemita, pambazo, empanada, nachos, chilaquiles, fajita and tortas, and soups such as menudo, pozole and pancita.

-Dishes to definitely try in Mexico
+Dishes to definitely try of Mexican food

 In Mexican gastronomy there are 3 ever-present ingredients: chiles, corn and beans.
-They can all be prepared into a great variety of forms, but what doesn’t change is their importance in the deep history of Mexican cuisine.
+They can all be prepared into a great variety of forms, but what doesn’t change is their importance in the deep history of Mexican food.

-We can say that Tacos are the most popular street food all around Mexico.
+We can say that Tacos are the most popular street Mexican food all around Mexico.
 Though they’ve become heavily globalised, an authentic Mexican taco is simple: it features carne asada in a fresh, soft corn tortilla topped with minced white onions and fresh cilantro.